survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> It can be convenient to use a tool like *serve* (`npm install serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `http://localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

 T> If you want webpack to stop execution on the first error, set `bail: true` option.
-Setting it kills the entire webpack process and it is useful if you are building in a CI environment.
+Setting it kills the entire webpack process.
+The behavior is desirable if you are building in a CI environment.

 T> In addition to a configuration object, webpack accepts an array of configurations as discussed in the *Build Targets* chapter.
 You can also return a `Promise` and eventually `resolve` to a configuration.
-If you have to fetch configuration related values before returning it, this can be useful.
+If you have to fetch configuration related values before returning it, this can be valuable.

 ## Adding a Build Shortcut